The Choice to Flip

 - take inspired action from your Best Self – when it’s the right time to act.

 - Ask yourself what you really, really want.
 It can be useful to ask : “What is this Drama telling me about what I want or need?”

 - Get help clarifying what you want and how Drama is useful and appropriate.
-Most people need help extricating themselves from Drama triggers and patterns, to be able to access what their Best Self wants.
+People often need help unhooking themselves from Drama triggers and patterns, to be able to access what their Best Self wants.

 After preparation, the conversation: